-The incredible diversity and heterogeneity of interneurons was observed over a century ago, with Ramon y Cajal even hypothesizing in Recollections of My Life that "The functional superiority of the human brain is intimately linked up with the prodigious abundance and unaccustomed wealth of the so-called neurons with short axons."
-Although interneurons comprise the minority (~20%) of neurons in the brain, they are the primary source of inhibition and are critical components in modulating and refining the flow of information throughout the nervous system.
-The classification of interneurons into specific subtypes is ever-evolving with the advent of new technologies to dissect gene expression and connectivity, but our general understanding of the developmental mechanisms that generate this diversity remains largely unknown.
-The goal of our lab is to dissect the genetic programs that determine these initial interneuron fate decisions during embryogenesis, and how the environment and genetic cascades interact to give rise to this stunning diversity of interneuron subtypes.
+The incredible diversity and heterogeneity of interneurons was observed over a century ago, with Ramon y Cajal hypothesizing in Recollections of My Life that "The functional superiority of the human brain is intimately linked up with the prodigious abundance and unaccustomed wealth of the so-called neurons with short axons."
+Although interneurons constitute the minority (20%) of neurons in the brain, they are the primary source of inhibition and are critical components in the modulation and refinement of the flow of information throughout the nervous system.
+Abnormal development and function of interneurons has been linked to the pathobiology of numerous brain diseases, such as epilepsy, schizophrenia and autism.
+Interneurons are an extremely heterogeneous cell population, with distinct morphologies, connectivities, neurochemical markers and electrophysiological properties.
+With the advent of new technologies such as single-cell sequencing to dissect gene expression and connectivity patterns, the classification of interneurons into specific subtypes is continuously evolving.

-The medial ganglionic eminence (MGE) gives rise to the majority of forebrain interneurons, most notably the somatostatin- and parvalbumin-expressing (SST+ and PV+) subtypes.
-The MGE is a transient, dynamic structure that arises around E10 and bulges into the lateral ventricle over the next several days before dissipating at the end of embryogenesis.
-As initial fate decisions are generated within the MGE, there has been much focus trying to identify a logic for interneuron generation from this region.
-Previous experiments have characterized both a spatial and temporal gradient within the MGE that regulates the initial fate decision of becoming either parvalbumin- or somatostatin-expressing (PV+ or SST+) interneurons.
-SST+ interneurons are preferentially born early in embryogenesis from the dorso-posterior MGE whereas PV+ interneurons are born throughout embryogenesis and with a bias of originating from the ventro-anterior MGE.
-Our work discovered an additional mechanism regulating this fate decision: the mode of neurogenesis.
-Utilizing in utero electroporations, we found that PV+ interneurons are preferentially born from basal progenitors (also known as intermediate progenitors) whereas SST+ interneurons more commonly arise from apical progenitors.
-We hope build on this observation to integrate how these distinct spatial, temporal and neurogenic gradients coordinate to regulate initial fate decisions of MGE progenitors.
+The medial ganglionic eminence (MGE) gives rise to the majority of forebrain interneurons, most notably the somatostatin- and parvalbumin-expressing (SST+ and PV+) subtypes, and nNOS-expressing neurogliaform and ivy cells in the hippocampus.
+The MGE is a transient, dynamic structure, which arises around E10 and bulges into the lateral ventricle over the next several days before dissipating towards the end of embryogenesis.
+Given that initial fate decisions are generated within the MGE, there has been much focus on identifying a logic for interneuron generation from this region.
+Previous experiments characterized both a spatial and temporal gradient within the MGE, which regulates the initial fate decision to become either PV+ or SST+ interneurons.
+SST+ interneurons are preferentially born early in embryogenesis from the dorsoposterior MGE, whereas PV+ interneurons are born throughout embryogenesis with a bias of originating from the ventroanterior MGE.
+Previously I discovered an additional mechanism regulating this fate decision: the mode of neurogenesis.
+Using in utero electroporations, I found that PV+ interneurons are preferentially born from basal progenitors (also known as intermediate progenitors), whereas SST+ interneurons arise more commonly from apical progenitors (Petros…Anderson, Cell Reports ).

-In multicellular organisms, cells are genetically homogenous but structurally and functionally heterogenous due to differential gene expression that is often mitotically heritable.
-The mechanisms regulating such expression are “epigenetic” as they do not involve altering the DNA sequence itself and include DNA methylation (DNAme), histone modifications, and higher-order chromatin structure.
-In particular, DNA and histone modifications often follow specific rules termed the “epigenetic code”, similar to the genetic code.
-Collectively, DNAme and histone modification have been reported to regulate transcription and chromatin (nuclear DNA and associated proteins) structure in many stem cell and developmentally critical processes.
-Previous scRNA-seq experiments on the GEs identified surprisingly few region-specific genes in cycling progenitors despite the fact that these regions produce distinct GABAergic cell populations.
+In multicellular organisms, cells are genetically homogenous but structurally and functionally heterogeneous as a result of differential gene expression, which is often mitotically heritable.
+The mechanisms regulating such expression are 'epigenetic,' as they do not involve altering the DNA sequence itself; they include DNA methylation (DNAme), histone modifications, and higher-order chromatin structure.
+In particular, DNA and histone modifications often follow specific rules termed the 'epigenetic code,' similar to the genetic code.
+Collectively, DNAme and histone modification have been reported to regulate transcription and chromatin structure in many stem-cell and developmentally critical processes.
+Previous scRNA-Seq experiments on the ganglionic eminences (GEs) identified surprisingly few region-specific genes in cycling progenitors (immature cells that are still cycling and have not exited the cell cycle), despite the fact that these regions produce distinct GABAergic cell populations.
 Because there are dynamic changes in the chromatin landscape during development, a prevailing hypothesis is that epigenomic signatures may be a better predictor of cell fate during development, revealing both potential distal enhancers and/or genetic loci that may be 'poised' but not yet expressed.
 However, direct support for this hypothesis is lacking.
-This idea is particularly relevant since epigenetic changes are observed in many neurological and psychiatric diseases and most single-nucleotide variants (SNVs) identified in diseases-specific GWAS studies map to non-coding regions, implying epigenetic regulation of gene expression may underlie some disease etiologies.
-We are currently utilizing cutting edge techniques to define the chromatin state of different embryonic neurogenic regions to better understand epigenetic changes in distinct cell types during development, with the hope applying this knowledge to various neurodevelopmental diseases.
+The idea is particularly relevant, given that epigenetic changes are observed in many neurological and psychiatric diseases and that most single-nucleotide variants (SNVs) identified in diseases-specific genome-wide association studies (GWAS) map to non-coding regions, implying that epigenetic regulation of gene expression may underlie some disease etiologies.